zacharyajackson/scrum-special/README.md

 # Today

-- Tuesday.
+- Monday.
 - Prep for Tomorrow.

 # Tomorrow

-- Wednesday.
+- Tuesday.
-- Mobile / Prep for Vacation.

-Thanks for taking the time to check out this README.md,

-### enjoy 🎉

-- Vacation
+- Google Meeting/Class.
+- make notes and do whatever the assignmemnts are.

 ## Template